frieduellister/frieduellister.github.io/_pages_en/become-a-member.md

 ## Age

 We have no separate groups for children and we generally do not accept members under 16 years of age.
-We can be somewhat flexible on this in some cases with parental consent.

 <img alt="Renaissance image of money changers" src="/assets/images/pengeveksler.webp" class="wide-image">